Tour Part-Dieu

 The Tour Part-Dieu (formerly Tour du Crédit Lyonnais, or colloquially Le Crayon, or The Pencil) is a skyscraper in Lyon, France.
 The building is 164.9 m tall, in La Part-Dieu district, with 42 floors.
 The building was completed in 1977.
-It currently stands as the thirteenth-tallest building in France.
+It currently stands as the thirteenth-tallest building in France and is the tallest outside of Paris.
 The top 10 floors are occupied by Radisson Blu Hotel Lyon, the highest hotel in Europe.
 The other floors are offices.

 It is a work of the American firm Araldo Cossutta & Associates and the construction occurred between 1972 and 1977.
 According to the wishes of the architect, the roof of this tower is roughly the same height as Notre Dame de Fourviere.
 At the opening in 1977, it was the 4th tallest building in France.
 The tower has a cylindrical shape.
 It is topped by a 23-metre high pyramid.

 On the occasion of its 31st anniversary, the tower changed its name and logo.
 On 22 September 2008, the building was officially renamed Tour Part-Dieu.

 The tower is fondly named Le Crayon ("The Pencil") by the Lyonnese due to its shape, and the new logo includes this nickname.